 Underage Drinking Among American Youth Remains Significantly Lower than Peak Years

-Arlington, Va.— Today, the National Institute on Drug Abuse (NIDA) released the results of its 2022 Monitoring the Future (MTF) Survey, which tracks long-term behaviors of substance use and related attitudes amongst 8th, 10th, and 12th grade students.
+Washington, DC— Today, the National Institute on Drug Abuse (NIDA) released the results of its 2023 Monitoring the Future Survey, which tracks long-term behaviors of substance use and related attitudes amongst 8th, 10th, and 12th grade students.

 More specifically, the survey found the following:

-Responsibility.org's science-based initiatives such as Ask, Listen, Learn and Alcohol101+ work to equip parents and educators with the tools and resources they need to have open and honest conversations with their children and teens about the dangers of underage drinking and binge drinking.
-The newly relaunched We Don’t Serve Teens campaign brings together communities, businesses, and families to keep alcohol out of the hands of anyone under the legal drinking age.
-These efforts have helped jumpstart conversations around these critical issues and allowed parents to play a pivotal role in shaping their kids’ attitudes and perceptions of alcohol.
+Responsibility.org's science-based educational programs such as Ask, Listen, Learn and Alcohol101+ work to equip parents and educators with the tools and resources they need to have open and honest conversations and educate children, teens, and young adults about the dangers of underage drinking and binge drinking.
+In addition, industry supported campaigns such as We Don’t Serve Teens bring together communities, businesses, and families to keep alcohol out of the hands of everyone under the legal drinking age.
+These efforts have helped jumpstart conversations around critical issues and allowed a variety of sources to play their own unique, yet pivotal, role in keeping kids alcohol-free and shaping their attitudes and perceptions about alcohol.

-Responsibility.org credits its success to a wide variety of partners who support and champion efforts to reduce underage drinking and promote responsibility, including Discovery Education, the American School Counselor Association, Classroom Champions, and the National Association of Elementary School Principals, and its team of social media parent influencers among many other dedicated advocates.
+Responsibility.org credits progress in the flight to eliminate underage drinking to a wide variety of partners who support and champion these efforts, model responsible practices, and promote prevention education.
+Among them are Discovery Education, the American School Counselor Association, Classroom Champions, the Society for Health and Physical Education (SHAPE America), the Association of Middle Level Educators, and the Responsibility.org team of social media parent influencers, among many other dedicated advocates.

 Responsibility.org is a national not-for-profit that aims to eliminate drunk driving and work with others to end all impaired driving, eliminate underage drinking, and empower adults to make a lifetime of responsible alcohol choices as part of a balanced lifestyle.
 Responsibility.org is funded by the following distillers: Bacardi USA, Inc.; Beam Suntory Inc.; Brown-Forman; Campari Group; Constellation Brands; DIAGEO; Edrington, Mast-Jägermeister US, Inc.; Moët Hennessy USA; Ole Smoky, LLC; Pernod Ricard USA; and William Grant & Sons.
 For more than 30 years, Responsibility.org has transformed countless lives through programs that bring individuals, families, and communities together to inspire a lifetime of responsible alcohol choices.
 To learn more, please visit www.Responsibility.org.